 A business license doesn’t apply to all businesses in Hong Kong.
 Depending upon your choice of business activity, you may have to get a proper license or permit to run your online business.

 Suppose you are about to start your Hong Kong eCommerce business by selling Chinese herbs or cosmetics products online, applying for a business license with the Hong Kong’s Department of Health is a must.

 Any license or permit is required for your business line in Hong Kong?
-Take a look at this blog to find out the answer.
+Read this blog to find out the answer.

 3.4.
 Decide on your marketplace